Dr Martyn Griffin

 Democracy to Come was developed as a website to bring together my research in one place: to document all the things that I write about, all the things I explore through my research and all the things that make me happy along the way.
 I hope that in sharing them through this blog they provoke others to think more about democracy, freedom at work and how popular culture shapes how we think about our working lives.
 I hope the website also gives insight in to my own working life, which as an academic I thoroughly enjoy.

-I am an associate professor of management at Durham University and my research explores both the redistribution of power within organizations – their efforts to become more democratic – and the way that children develop early conceptions of management and work and how this is informed by a range of actors and institutions.
+I am a Senior Lecturer in Organization Studies at Sheffield University and my research explores both the redistribution of power within organizations – their efforts to become more democratic – and the way that children develop early conceptions of management and work and how this is informed by a range of actors and institutions.

 Most importantly, however, this site hosts the results of an ESRC funded study that I have been lucky enough to explore over the past three years.
 I submitted the Future Leaders (now called New Investigators) grant during a period of my life where I was a research administrator (post PhD).
 I was worried, as most post-Docs are whether I might even make it as an academic.
 The truth is, only a very lucky few have that kind of certainty, and winning the grant launched my academic career – it gave others a sense that I might have some talent to believe in and take a gamble on in a permanent position.
 The grant, titled “A Democracy to Come?
 Investigating Change in Alternative Organizations”, was a £264k study which involved an exploration of 24 democratic organizations.
 It incorporated interviews, observations and an end of grant conference that attempted to explore whether a critical intervention method – co-constructed by academics, consultants and organizational members – was a) possible and b) whether it could ultimately help democratic organizations to evolve and adapt to the issues that they face.